USA Banner

 Can States pay for memberships, subscriptions, and professional activity costs under this grant program?

 Yes.
 Costs associated with membership in business, technical and professional organizations directly incurred as a result of one’s SSO job functions are allowable.
 Note that membership in organizations substantially engaged in lobbying are unallowable.
-Please see section 28 inof Appendix B of 2 C.F.R.
-Part 225 (PDF) for more information.
+Please see the Uniform Cost Principles at 2 CFR Part 200 Subpart E.

 Back to top